Home

 I have to carry her to her food - she eats then "hobbles" or walks 'gingerly' to her litter box.
 Then she very carefully walks to her nearest coziest destination - sometimes onto a chair, or under a bed and curls up to go to sleep.

-When I have checked her legs and feet, back and belly, there are no lumps or masses and she appears not to flinch in pain.
+When I have checked her legs and feet, back and belly, there areno lumps or masses and she appears not to flinch in pain.
 She just gives me those "god I am cute" eyes and purrs.

 I took her to the vet this past week and after a complete physical exam including blood tests, he found nothing wrong with her = good temp/ normal blood reading/ no lumps,etc. We figure she just jumped and landed wrong, or fell from her "perch" while sleeping??? and pulled something in her back or her legs.

-Do you have any suggestions on this?
 I am hoping that given time (hopefully) not too long, she will be back to her normal self.
-Of course I did read one of your answers where you mentioned steroidal anti-inflammatory medication.
+Of course I did read oneof your answers where you mentioned cat medicines such as steroidal anti-inflammatories.
 Do you think this would help?
-Would there be any other type of meds for her to assist?
+Would there be any other type of meds for her like feline antibiotics that would help?

 Thanks, Carol from Canada